maheump/Emergence/README.md

 This is the companion repository for the following article: *Human detection of probabilistic versus deterministic regularities in sequences*.

 The repository contains the codes to reproduce the analyses, simulations and fits presented in the paper.
 The code is written for MATLAB, it has been developed under MATLAB 2018a.
+Simply run the script ```SETUP.m``` to set up the environment required to run the different scripts.

 ## Abstract of the paper